colonyos/pycolonies/README.md

 ```

 # Workflows
 Colonies supports creation of computational DAGs (Directed Acyclic Graphs).
-This makes it possible to create dependencies between several functions, i.e. control the order which functions are called and pass values between function calls.
+This makes it possible to create dependencies between several functions, i.e. control the order which functions are called and pass values between function calls, even if they run on different executors.
 Since executors may reside *anywhere* on the Internet, we can create workflows that are executed across platforms and infrastructures, **creating compute continuums**.

 The example below calculates `sum_nums(gen_nums())`.
 The `gen_nums()` function simply return a tuple containing 1 and 2.
 The `sum_nums()*` function takes two arguments and calculates the sum of them.